cryptosubh/blog/_drafts/Clean_Code.md

 > Side effects are lies.
 Your function promises to do one thing, but it also does other *hidden* things.

 <div></div>
 > The proper use of comments is to compensate for our failure to express ourself in code.
-Note that I use the word *failure*.
-I mean it.
+Note that I used the word *failure*.
+I meant it.
 Comments are always failures.
 We must have them because we cannot always figure out how to express ourselves without them, but their use is not a cause for celebration.